JerichoJones/Old-STAK-Support-Guide/README.md

  2. Describe what steps you have performed in an attempt to resolve the issue.

 ---
-# AMD OpenCl issue with XMR-STAK
+# AMD OpenCl issue with STAK
  - Provide the error message, log and/or relevant screenshot
   ```
  - Run `clinfo` and add the output here